spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 AMD GPUs are identified using architecture IDs like `gfx1030`.

 Buildsystems for existing CUDA projects are generally unable to accept AMD format target identifiers.
-Existing CUDA projects also frequently do numeric comparisons on the compute capability value to enable/disable features using the preprocessor.
+Existing CUDA projects sometimes do numeric comparisons on the compute capability value to enable/disable features using the preprocessor.
 If we simply used the "GFX number" as the compute capability, these numeric comparisons would malfunction.